Many Indigenous Australians are visiting archives and libraries to search for information about themselves and their ancestors.

 Arrangements can be made to view these records in the Battye Library Researchers Room located on the Fourth Floor Mezzanine of the Alexander Library Building.
 For more information on accessing Private Archives material contact the Battye Library Reference Desk on (08) 9427 3291.

-Aboriginal people wishing to research their family history should be aware that there are specialist departments within other agencies that may be able to assist them.
-Of particular importance are:
+Aboriginal people wishing to research their family history should be aware that this is a specialist office that can, on application, assist them with family history research.

 Aboriginal History Research Unit